USA Today Logo

 Meaning and History

-In December of that year, the media holding company’s board of directors approved the publication of a national newspaper, appointing Neuharth, the head of Gannett’s executive committee, as its manager and publisher.
+In December of that year, the media holding company’s board of directors approved the publication of a national newspaper.
+It appointed Neuharth, the head of Gannett’s executive committee, as its manager and publisher.
 The official launch of the media novelty took place in the spring of 1982, and the first edition was printed in the fall.
 Each issue cost 25 cents at the time.
 The publication’s popularity grew very quickly, and in December, the print run was already double what had been planned.

 The design of USA Today was innovative at the time, as the editors reworked existing standards.
 The new newspaper prioritized short notes, pithy blocks, charts, diagrams, concise analysis, color graphics, and photographs.
 At the same time, all other periodicals favored long articles, long columns, and columns with detailed information.
 The news presentation in short columns was in keeping with the television format and made the periodicals much more up-to-date.

-Naturally, the internal style and content were reflected in the external design of the front pages and the emblem because, as a rule, every periodical has its distinctive mark.
+Naturally, the internal style and content were reflected in the front pages’ external design and the emblem, because, as a rule, every periodical has its distinctive mark.
 A key feature of USA Today’s symbolism is dynamism.
-It shows up in bold and solid letters, long and jerky lines, in a shortened and simple name.
-The newspaper has changed four logos over the years.
+It shows up in bold, solid letters, with long, jerky lines, in a shortened, simple name.
+The newspaper has changed its logo four times over the years.

 1982 – 2007

-The first version of the visual identity of this media outlet had the hand of the mastermind of the concept himself.
-The logo is rectangular, with a double stripe at the top and bottom, wherein small grotesque letters like “THE NATION’S NEWSPAPER” and “PUBLISHED BY GANNETT” are written.
+The first version of this media outlet’s visual identity was in the hands of the mastermind behind the concept himself.
+The logo is rectangular, with a double stripe at the top and bottom, wherein small, grotesque letters like “THE NATION’S NEWSPAPER” and “PUBLISHED BY GANNETT” are written.
 The central place is given to the title of the periodical.
 It is grouped on two lines and is not aligned on either side: the upper end of the “Y” appears on the right and the “T” on the left.

 The designers added a globe to the left of the word “USA,” from which thin bars extend to the first letter to balance the text visually.
 It depicts two continents – North and South America.
 All of the symbols in the inscription are large, bold, and wide.
 The first row has straight connection points; in the second, they are only partially combined, as the “Y” is located at some distance from the other characters.